 Where do you keep all of these donations you receive?

 Your items will be stored in archival safe boxes in a temperature controlled, locked area.
 Once items are boxed and on the shelf, it’s their final home and they will not be disturbed until an occasion calls for it.
-These items are then available through an appointment with our Local History Librarian—that is, only if you allow it.
+These items are then available through an appointment with our Local History Librarian.

 “Donation” isn’t a final destination.